How to Join

 Please be aware it can take the Education Department up to 6 weeks to process your application.
 If you have not received confirmation of receipt within one week of submitting your papers, please contact the Education Department.

 You are strongly advised to submit your papers as early as possible.
 Forms received less than 12 weeks before you start the Bar Course will not be accepted.
 To request an extension due to extenuating circumstances, email Vicky Hanson to the attention of the Director of Education.
 Requests are reviewed on a case by case basis.

 Once you have received your membership number and card, you will be able to book Qualifying Sessions and use the Inn’s member facilities.

 The admission papers

-Contact the Education Department should you have any queries regarding your application.
+Contact the Admissions Team should you have any queries regarding your application.

 Please read all of the following notes regarding each of the above documents before submitting an application.